Tag: Marriage counseling for men

 3. Avoid holding out for her if she’s said, “I’m done”.

-I know all too well what it’s like to love a woman who doesn’t want to be with you.
+I know what it’s like to love a woman who doesn’t want to be with you.

 In my early days, I used logic to try to attract a girl who clearly didn’t love me.